Exceptional collections on toric Fano threefolds and birational geometry: Generators of derived categories

 \begin{defn} \begin{enumerate} \item An object $\mc E\in D^b(X)$ is called \emph{exceptional} if it satisfies

 \item An ordered set $(\mc E_1,\ldots,\mc E_n)$ of exceptional objects is called an \emph{exceptional collection} if the following condition holds;

 for all $k>j$ and all $i$.
-When we say that a finite set $\mc S$ of objects is an exceptional collection, it means that $\mc S$ forms an exceptional collection in an appropriate order. \item An exceptional collection $(\mc E_1,\ldots,\mc E_n)$ is called \emph{strong} if
+When we say that a finite set $\mc S$ of objects is an exceptional collection, it means that $\mc S$ forms an exceptional collection after choosing an appropriate order. \item An exceptional collection $(\mc E_1,\ldots,\mc E_n)$ is called \emph{strong} if

 for all $k,j$ and $i\ne 0$. \item An exceptional collection $(\mc E_1,\ldots,\mc E_n)$ is called \emph{full} if

 \end{enumerate} \end{defn}